Ruritan National Foundation

-The Foundation fulfills its mission through an educational scholarship program (Build Your Dollars) and a disaster relief program (Operation We Care).
+The Foundation fulfills its mission through an educational scholarship program (Build Your Dollars).
 All income generated through the trust is used to make educational grants.
-All donations to disaster relief ultimately give aid to disaster victims.

 The financial assets of the Foundation are invested by the trustees.
 Earned income from these investments are given as scholarships to further students� education or training beyond high school.